Reinhard Marx: Church reform

 In November 2024, following the conclusion of the 'Synod on Synodality' in Rome, Marx said that the final document left questions open.
 Commenting on the fact that the document failed to address some of the controversial questions raised during the synod (eg. women's ordination, LGBTQ issues) and how a few German bishops who had boycotted the German Synodal path felt vindicated by this, Marx said "“But they are still in the world.
 The decision about what is considered important must be made locally...to say that it was not discussed at the world Synod, then we must not talk about it either, I find that a bit strange.".

+In January 2026, Marx stated that he had the goal of making the Synodal way “a model for the universal Church.”

+In February 2026, Marx reportedly spoke against the creation of a permanent synodal conference with power to monitor the implementation of its decisions.

+In April 2026 Marx denounced criticism of the German Synodal Way, claiming that there was an organized campaign on social media to discredit it as a schismatic movement.

 2025 Conclave

 Marx took part in the Rite of Transfer of the Pope's body following his death.
 Marx along with Cardinal Tagle and Cardinal Dominique Mamberti served in the 'Particular Congregation' that serves to help manage preparations for a conclave during a period of Sede Vacante following the death of a pope.
+Marx served in his prior role as coordinator for the Council of Economy during the conclave.

 During the pre-conclave period, Marx spoke out that the next Pope needed to be someone who would continue Francis's legacy of reform and that he was impressed by the number of leaders who came to Francis's funeral.
 He also speculated that the conclave would be short.
-During pre-conclave discussions on Vatican finances, Marx presented challenges and proposals from the perspective of sustainability.
+During pre-conclave discussions on Vatican finances, in which Marx gave a full day of presentation to other cardinals, Marx presented challenges and proposals from the perspective of sustainability.

 Some news outlets speculated the Marx could have been a possible contender for the papacy at the 2025 conclave.
 He was also referred to as a 'kingmaker' who could sway the vote.